The Complete Tax Guide For Small Businesses

 How To Calculate Pass-Through Taxes

 Sound confusing?
 Let’s take a look at an example.
 A business owner has $50,000 in taxable income after calculating revenue, expenses, and deductions.
 The business owner is filing as a single taxpayer.
-Based on the marginal tax rates for the tax year 2021, the first $9,950 is taxed at 10%.
-The income over $9,950 to $40,525 moves to the next bracket and is taxed at 12%.
-The remaining income is taxed in the next bracket at 22%.
+Based on the marginal tax rates for the tax year 2023, the first $11,000 is taxed at 10%.
+Income over $11,000 to $44,725 is taxed at 12%.
+The remaining $5,275 is taxed in the next bracket at 22%.

 Business income or losses for pass-through taxes are reported on a Schedule C that’s filed with the taxpayer’s 1040.